top of page

 Reflexology

-Reflexology is a non-invasive complementary health therapy that can be effective in promoting deep relaxation and wellbeing; by reducing stress in people’s lives can be key in optimising good health and building resilience.
+Reflexology is a non-invasive complementary health therapy that can be effective in promoting deep relaxation and wellbeing.
+By reducing stress and tension, it can be extremely effective in optimising good health and building resilience.

 What happens when I go for a treatment?

-Jo will take your full medical history will be requested on your first treatment, and you will be asked to sign a consent form for treatment.
+Your first treatment will include a detailed consultation where we will discuss your relevant medical history and specific treatment needs.
+You will be asked to sign a consent form for treatment.
 This information will be kept confidential.
 Reflexology is a very easy therapy to receive; depending on the type of reflexology, the most clothing that will have to be removed for a treatment to take place will be your socks and shoes.

-Jo will use her hands to apply pressure to the feet, lower leg, hands, ears or face, depending on the type of reflexology chosen.
+We will use our hands to apply pressure to the feet, lower legs.
 You may feel areas of transient discomfort during the treatment, but generally the experience should be relaxing

 You will gain the most out of Reflexology if you come consistently